Gormalt/CPEN-291-project-/README.md

 - shortcut on visual studio code: `Ctrl +Alt + N` starts running code, `Ctrl + Alt + M` stops, links shown in terminal
 - if you are not using VS code, see Flask documentation for starting an app here `https://flask.palletsprojects.com/en/1.1.x/quickstart/`
+  **As of now the backend is a bunch of skeleton code and does not run yet, Phoenix is working on integrating her hummingbird model into the api**

 ## ML